-Justification: History of this well indicates the need to rebuild this well every five-to-six years and this well was last serviced in 2016.
-Well maintenance and Replacement are critical to maintaining the water supply for our residents.
+Justification: History of this type of well indicates the need to rebuild every five-to-six years and this well was last serviced in 2016.
+Well maintenance and replacement are critical to maintaining the water supply for our residents.

-Project Number: 2019-U3 Waste Water Treatment Plant - Construction (Moved from 20-21)
+Project Number: 2019-U3 Wastewater Treatment Plant - Construction (Moved from 20-21)

-Description: Construct a activated sludge wastewater treatment plant.
+Description: Construct an activated sludge wastewater treatment plant.